microsoft/dotnet/README.md

 ## Finding .NET Open Source Projects

-There are several open source .NET projects from Microsoft on GitHub, including [ASP.NET 5](https://github.com/aspnet/home), [EntityFramework](https://github.com/aspnet/EntityFramework)and [.NET Core 5](https://github.com/Microsoft/dotnet-corefx).
+There are several open source .NET projects from Microsoft on GitHub, including [ASP.NET 5](https://github.com/aspnet/home), [EntityFramework](https://github.com/aspnet/EntityFramework) and [.NET Core 5](https://github.com/Microsoft/dotnet-corefx).
 Each one of these projects maps to one or more [.NET NuGet package](http://blogs.msdn.com/b/dotnet/p/nugetpackages.aspx) that are published on [NuGet.org](http://nuget.org/).

 There are other .NET projects from Microsoft on CodePlex, such as [.NET Compiler Platform ("Roslyn")](https://roslyn.codeplex.com).